selendra/selendra-wiki/docs/learn/learn-governance.md

 support will be selected to be a referendum in the next voting cycle.

-Note that this may be different from the absolute number of endorsements; for instance, three accounts bonding {{ polkadot: 20 SEL each would "outweigh" ten accounts bonding a single SEL each :polkadot }}{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each }}.
+Note that this may be different from the absolute number of endorsements; for instance, three accounts bonding {{ selendra: 20 SEL each would "outweigh" ten accounts bonding a single SEL each :selendra }}.

 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).